aws-samples/amazon-sagemaker-notebook-instance-customization/README.md

 created or rebooted) SageMaker **classic** notebook instance, to make the notebook instance a little bit more ergonomic for prolonged usage.

-Once [installed](#installation-from-github), everytime you access a newly restarted notebook instance, you just need to perform these three short, simple steps to apply the customizations:
+Once installed, everytime you access a newly restarted notebook instance, you just need to perform these three short, simple steps to see and experience the
+customizations:

 1. open a terminal,
 2. run a one-liner command line `~/SageMaker/initsmnb/setup-my-sagemaker.sh`,